kiaans/Skype-IP-resolver/README.md

 This project exploits Microsoft's Skype vulneribility and gets any remote user's IP address.

 It require's Skype developer's kit to be installed in the system.
 Frontend is made in PHP and has features of geolocating the user on a map.
 Added online notifications.

-Mail me at contact@krsumeet.com if you need to build and run this code.